shehaaz/NiteLights/README.md

 NiteLights
 ==========

-School Project: Android App to find events in the city of Montreal
+Android App to find venues in the city of Montreal